 While sure, it’s possible for some people to get away with sneaking a few things past them due to the sheer volume of content on social platforms, you should never try to.
 It’s a huge risk, and FTC regulations are in place for a reason.

 If moral code isn’t enough for you, keep in mind that the FTC is increasing its attention on social media.

 Last year, they actually ran campaigns designed to inform big influencers and marketers about the guidelines they have set in place for influencer marketing, sending out letters to a large number of individuals in both categories.

 They even sent follow-up warning letters to at least 21 influencers who didn’t heed the original warnings to remind them that, yep, they’re serious, and they’re watching.

 Influencer marketing guidelines need to be followed on all platforms.
 This includes email marketing campaigns, blog posts, and, of course, social media.

-Here’s the guidelines you always need to be conscious of…
+These are the guidelines you always need to be conscious of…

-- Endorsers shouldn’t talk about their experience with a product or service if they haven’t actually tried it, or used it as they say.
+Influencers shouldn’t talk about their experience with a product or service if they haven’t actually tried it, or used it as they say.

 You’ll often see “This was a sponsored post from Fenty Beauty, but the opinions are entirely my own,” or #sponsoredpost appearing on content.

 According to the FTC’s official influencer guidelines, it’s not enough to just put it in the description because it’s too easily missed.
 The same is true for other video content on social media.